On the Nature of the Girls’ Fate

 If only the same would carry weight with her.
 Ludmila glanced at her daughter, who could not hide her annoyance.

 Ludmila wore a loktushe—a white bonnet, the emblem of a married woman—atop her head.
+The bonnet’s crisp linen folds framed her face, a stark contrast to the loose strands of hair escaping its edges.
 The pea-green skirt that extended nearly to her ankles, overlaying her long white shirt.
 A girdle with pouches for gathering herbaceous plants encircled her waist above her pregnant belly.
-She had feet swathed in foot rags and shod in low, heel-less, soft shoes fastened around her ankles with twine.
+She had feet swathed in foot rags and shod in low, heel-less, soft shoes fastened round her ankles with twine.
 These shoes, known as krpce in the local region, were tailored from a single piece of cowhide.
+Soft and flexible, they clung to Ludmila’s feet like a second skin, their worn edges a testament to years of use.

 At that moment, the anguished cry of Ivan resonated from behind her.
 Eiri and Anti jerked in alarm.
 The herbalist from Goldiloop pivoted on her heel and hurried out to her son, with the older children following suit.